Fraser Island was never on my travel radar until quite recently.

 Fraser Island is rather large at about 120 km (75 mi) long and 24 km (15 mi) wide.

 It is possible to do Fraser Island in just one day.
-There are day tours (like this one from Hervey Bay or this one from Rainbow Beach), however, I honestly believe that Fraser Island deserves more time to appreciate it properly.
+There are day tours (like this 4WD tour from Hervey Bay), however, I honestly believe that Fraser Island deserves more time to appreciate it properly.

 We decided to stay on the island for 2 nights and do 1 full day of exploring.
-If I were to do it again, I would stay at least 2-3 days and stop at various locations around the island, either via camping or at other accommodations, as it takes quite a while to drive around and there is loads to see.
+If I were to do it again, I would stay at least 3 nights and stop at various locations around the island, either via camping or at other accommodations.
+It takes quite a while to drive around the island and there is loads to see.

-There are multi-day tours to choose from if you don’t want to travel the island independently, here’s a few:
+There are multi-day tours to choose from if you don’t want to travel the island independently, you can do a 2 day Fraser Island tour from Hervey Bay or hop on a 3-Day Fraser Island Tagalong Tour.

 We drove up the coast from Brisbane (about 4-5 hours drive) then caught the Kingfisher Bay Ferry, which departs from River Heads.